 Laura Tomlinson (or Laura Timms) worked as a clinical psychologist in Guys and St Thomas’ Hospital NHS Foundation Trust for over 30 years.
 She used skills and techniques gained in her time in child and adolescent mental health services to work with children and young people experiencing life changing/limiting conditions and loss as a result of acute or chronic illness.

-Thanks to donations from individuals, companies or governments the Children and War Foundation is able to help children after wars and disasters.
-Children and War is a non-profit organisation and a registered charity for tax purposes in the UK.
+Thanks to donations from individuals, companies and governments the Children and War Foundation is able to help children after wars and disasters.
+Children and War is a non-profit organisation